microsoft/industry/healthcare/solutions/powerPlatform/readme.md

 * Create a data loss prevention policy that enforces the bare minimum security requirements at the tenant scope, to ensure that all landing zones are secure by-default and both pro devs and citizen devs can safely develop business applications that does not vialates the security requirements.
 * The tenant wide policy spanning all environments should prevent all unsupported non-Microsoft connectors, and classify all Microsoft connectors as 'Business data'
 * Create a policy for the default environment that furter restricts which Microsoft connectors are classified as 'Business Data'
-* Establish a process that will always include data-loss prevention policy when creating a new landing zone (environment), to ensure no one are accessing - or starting to create or deploy apps into it that could potentially violate the policies.
+* Establish a process that will always include data-loss prevention policy when creating a new landing zone (environment), to ensure no one are accessing - or starting to create or deploy apps could potentially violate the policies.

 ## Environments

-Healthcare applications requires an environment in Power Platform, that must be created and governed upfront and in a supported region for Healthcare.
+Environments acts as the scale-unit, and management boundary in Power platform and is where organizations can store, manage, and share business data, applications, including Dynamics 365 apps, chatbots, and flows.
+It's recommended to have a strategy for how you should create, distribute, and scale environments to accelerate digital transformation for your pro - and citizen developers.
 The following section describes the design considerations and the design recommendations for Environments, to help you navigate to the correct setup per your organizational requirements.

 ![Environments for Healthcare](./images/env.png)